Japan Avalanche Network (JAN)'s 2025/26 Avalanche Seminars "Avalanche Night" and "On-Snow Training Course" are starting!

 Information

-Japan Avalanche Network (NPO)
+Japan Avalanche Network (a specified non-profit organization)

 https://nadare.jp/